 Addressing the Challenges

-Ensuring compliance with Office 365 should be a high priority for regulated organizations.
+Ensuring Office 365 compliance should be a high priority for regulated organizations.
 Failure to comply can result in fines and other penalties.

 Third-party solutions for enhancing Office 365’s built-in compliance capabilities, from providers such Proofpoint, can make it easy for organizations to continue meeting their compliance and data privacy needs as they move to an Office 365 environment.